aklomp/base64/README.md

 The matching header file needed to use this library is in `include/libbase64.h`.

-On some 64-bit machines, the generic 64-bit routine outperforms the SSSE3 routine, though not by much.
-You can test if this is the case on your machine by disabling SSSE3 support as follows:
+On some low-end 64-bit machines without AVX2 (such as the AMD E-450), the generic 64-bit routine outperforms the SSSE3 routine, though not by much.
+You can test if this is the case on your machine by disabling SSSE3 support as
+follows:

 ```sh
 HAVE_SSSE3=0 make